 Step 1.
 Listen and think.

 We often think of Setting Limits as a means of enforcing rules.
 Conventional wisdom has it that children, like puppies, need parents to be clear and consistent with them.
 But children are not puppies.
 It’s much more reassuring and instructive to a child to have a parent who thinks well than one who insists that rules always be followed.
 It’s important that we have standards and policies about important things like bedtime, cleanliness, and treating one another well.
 But there will occasionally be good reasons for a parent to say “No” to something that’s usually allowed, and “Yes” to something that’s usually off limits.
-Your setting limits shows your good judgment and caring that will make your child feel secure; sticking inflexibly to every rule, just because it’s a rule, won’t allow your fine intelligence to operate fully.
+Your setting limits shows your good judgment and caring that will make your child feel secure.
+Sticking inflexibly to every rule, just because it’s a rule, or because an expert ‘says so', won’t allow your fine intelligence to operate fully.
 Parenting flows more sweetly when we move from being an enforcer to a first responder.
 So first off, scan the scene.
 Is someone’s safety at stake?
 If not, then you can take a moment to decide whether or not a limit makes sense.

 Step 2.
 Bring the limit.